 - Started to deliver GDPR-focused training to key teams and personnel, so that they are aware of the law’s requirements and can design Shopify products and business plans with privacy in mind.

-In addition to the preparations listed above, Shopify will also roll out the following features before May 25:
+In addition to the preparations listed above, Shopify is rolling out the following features:

 - Tool to request all of the information Shopify holds about a customer on their behalf through the Shopify admin, in case the merchant receives a subject access request under the GDPR.

 - Tool to request that Shopify delete all personal information associated with a particular customer through the Shopify admin, in case the merchant receives an erasure request under the GDPR.
 When a merchant uses this tool to request erasure, Shopify will also forward this request to apps the merchant has installed at the time of the request that were granted access to customer personal information.

 - More informative channel installation process that tells merchants exactly what personal data the channel will have access to after it is installed.

 - More transparent process through which merchants install apps so that merchants can fully understand exactly what personal data an app is requesting access to before installing the app.